 Your RV water hose is an important part of the RVing process, whether you use your water hose to fill your RV’s fresh water tank or you hook up at a campsite.
 Depending on your setup, you might also have a water pressure regulator and/or an RV water filtration system.

 Either way involves the tedious screwing and unscrewing of brass hose fittings and maneuvering hose.
 Sometimes the hose has to bend in weird ways to fit into your water bay.
+Many times, these maneuvers can leave you wet, bruised, and frustrated.
+Keep reading to find out some hacks to fix this.

 Filling Your RV Freshwater Tank